tongylin/DarkELF/README.md

 ## Requirements and Usage

 DarkELF requires python 3.6 or higher, equipped with the numpy, scipy, pyyaml and pandas packages.
-The tutorial notebooks require a jupyter installation, but this is in general not needed for DarkELF itself.
+The multiphonon module uses the vegas monte carlo package, which can be found here https://pypi.org/project/vegas/ The tutorial notebooks require a jupyter installation, but this is in general not needed for DarkELF itself.

 The examples folder contains a tutorial jupyter notebook for each of the processes outlined above.
 Appendix A of the DarkELF paper contains additional explanations of the various functions and settings that are available to the user.